 As you might guess, there are a number of laws that oversee casino gambling, depending on the jurisdiction the ship is in.
 That’s why there’s a simple rule — the casino is open when the ship is at sea.

 On the day that you board the casino will be closed (although you are still free to enter and check out the offerings).
 It will open up later that night after the ship has set sail.
 As well, during the days that the ship is docked the games are closed, but available once the ship exits the jurisdiction of the port country.
-So at days at sea, the casino will be open.
+During days at sea, the casino will be open all day.

 Note that if you want to play during off hours — such as early in the morning on a day at sea — then table games might not be staffed (they often open for play around 10 a.m. on days at sea).
 However, coin pushers and slot machines will still be available to play.